Hy Cohen: Minor leagues

-Cohen began his professional baseball career with the La Grange Troupers, a minor league baseball team that were members of the Georgia–Alabama League.
+Cohen began his professional baseball career with the La Grange Troupers, in the Georgia–Alabama League.
 During his first year with the team, he finished with a 7–5 win–loss record and a 5.50 earned run average (ERA) in 72 innings pitched.
 In his second season, he had a 11–15 record, a 3.33 ERA, and 148 strikeouts over 192 innings.
 His unremarkable performance reportedly led the Yankees to overlook the renewal of his contract.
 He was subsequently selected by the Chicago Cubs in the minor league draft at the end of 1949.

 In his only season with the Grand Rapids Jets (the Cubs' Class-A affiliate in the Central League), Cohen compiled a 12–9 win–loss record and a 3.41 ERA in 206 innings.
 This earned him a promotion to the Des Moines Bruins of the Class-A Western League in the following year.
 He finished the 1951 season with a 16–10 record and a 2.86 ERA across 236 innings pitched, along with three wins in the playoffs.
 He considered this to be the best season in his professional baseball career.
-He was later chosen in the Selective Service draft and joined the US Army to fight in the Korean War.
-Consequently, Cohen did not play professional baseball from 1952 to 1953.
+He was later chosen in the Selective Service draft and joined the US Army to fight in the Korean War, and did not play professional baseball from 1952 to 1953.
 He was stationed in San Antonio and played baseball there with future major leaguers such as Bobby Brown, Don Newcombe, Gus Triandos, Bob Turley, Joe Margoneri, Dick Kokos, Owen Friend, and Marv Rotblatt.

 Upon his return from military service, Cohen was placed with the Los Angeles Angels of the Pacific Coast League.
 He pitched poorly during his nine-game stint with the team, posting a 6.60 ERA and 6 strikeouts in just 15 innings pitched.
 He rebounded after being promptly sent back to the Bruins.
 His 1.88 ERA led the Western League, and he finished second with a 1.051 walks plus hits per inning pitched (WHIP) and seventh in wins (16).